US STOCKS-Futures sharply lower as shutdown appears more likely

 SentimenTrader.com.

-growth continues to lag.
-Wall Street may also be ripe for a
+continues to lag.
+Wall Street may also be ripe for a selloff

-selloff given that the S&P is near an all-time high and has seen
+given that the S&P is near an all-time high and has seen little

-the S&P is up 3.6 percent and the Nasdaq is up 5.3
+percent, the S&P is up 3.6 percent and the Nasdaq is up

 September as domestic demand faltered, a private survey showed,